Siva227/ExplainableEnsembleLinkPredictionMethods/README.md

 Explainable Ensemble Link Prediction
 ====================================

-This repository contains experiments and code written for the purpose of skin disease detection.
+This repository contains experiments and code written for the purpose of explainable ensemble link prediction.

 Project Organization
 --------------------